BugzTheBunny/GanarCRM/tutorial/part_6.md

     - the console will ask you to input a default value, input 1 and then 1 again.

 2. **Fix the lead query**
-    - Now we want to make the lead get request to return all fo the lead connected to the team, and not only the leads of the user.
+    - Now we want to make the lead get request to return all of the lead connected to the team, and not only the leads of the user.
     - open `lead/views.py`
     - change the functions, and add the model import
     ```